gcallah/BookReviews/hume.md

 along with a certain intention, [it] changes entirely the nature of an external object, and even of a human creature.'"
 (101)

+Schabas and Wennerlind briefly mention Hume's take on the infamous enclosures, noting, "He blamed the English peasantry for their poor work habits and lack of initiative.
+With hindsight, you argued, it was clear that they benefited from the enclosures by being forced to become more industrious and frugal" (109).
+The authors let this pass without comment, but it does seriously call into question how sincere Hume was in his defense of property rights.
+The peasants had generations-old rights to the commons that were being stolen from them, but apparently Hume thought this was fine, so long as it made them work harder!
+One wonders what he would of thought of a proposal to take all of *his* property from him, since then he would *really* start producing.

 ### References